TylerBerzzz/Interactive-Lab-Hub/Lab 1/README.md

 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.
 >I would like to thank Johnathan Li and Abdulla for being my video subjects!
 They also gave me good feedback during this time.
 I would like to also credit the royalty-free explosion VFX used: https://www.videezy.com/abstract/44694-fire-bomb-or-nuclear-explosion

+**NOTE: I did not collaborate with my classmates for ideation of the deliverables for this lab.
+During class, I was busy helping other students properly install the required tools to participate in the lab.
+My ideas were checked with the individuals listed in my acknowledgements**

 # Staging Interaction, Part 2